FamilySearch/GEDCOM/attribute-event-requests/INDI-event.md

 ### Used
 - Part of the [GEDCOM X specification](https://github.com/FamilySearch/gedcomx/blob/master/specifications/fact-types-specification.md) with URI `http://gedcomx.org/StillBirth`
 - Used by the [FamilySearch API](https://www.familysearch.org/developers/docs/guides/facts) via GEDCOM X
+- *In [GEDCOM X](https://github.com/FamilySearch/gedcomx/blob/master/specifications/fact-types-specification.md) as* "A fact of a person's stillbirth."

 --------------------------
 ## Will